yuvadm/ftth-il/README.md

 ```

+ONT activation can be done only by Bezeq technicians on site or through their customer service, and requires the serial number of an approved device.

 The Nokia G-010S-A has been partially reverse engineered as documented in https://github.com/hwti/G-010S-A (also see the [official datasheet](datasheets/ale-gpon-nokia-ont-g-010s-a-datasheet-en.pdf))

 Another datasheet available is for the [CIG G97-S](datasheets/G-97S_DataSheet_V2.pdf)